BrewhouseTeam/brewhouseteam.github.io/_posts/2015-07-31-be-nice-to-others-and-your-future-self-use-data-objects.md

 Let’s take the [Mandrill API](https://mandrillapp.com/api/docs/index.ruby.html) as an example here.
 The [end-point `/messages/info.json`](https://mandrillapp.com/api/docs/messages.JSON.html#method=info) returns information about an email you sent including sender, subject, opens, clicks as well as all open and click events.

-The ruby wrapper turns that json into (oh surprise!) a large hash.
+The ruby wrapper turns that json into (oh, surprise!) a large hash.
 You could query the hash via `reponse.fetch('metadata').fetch('user_id')` and look up the online documentation to determine what's available.
 Let's create a Data Object to wrap the API responses here.
 Using Virtus and some code-editing-fu it takes a couple of seconds to turn the documentation into a Data Object class.

 ![turn-text-doc-into-virtus](/images/posts/2015/07/vim-macros.gif)